 Transparency and accountability (targets 16.6 and 16.10) are difficult to measure.
 Access to information is critical for enabling citizens to exercise their voice to effectively monitor and hold their governments to account.
-In 1990, only 14 countries had laws that specifically guaranteed the rights of citizens to access public information.
-In 2022, this number reached 135 countries with laws or regulatory frameworks21.
-Despite the increase, the implementation of these laws poses challenges in many countries.
+In the period 2015-2021, there was an increase of 30 per cent in the number of countries that adopted laws to guarantee public access to information.
+However, the implementation of these laws poses challenges in many countries.
 An essential element of transparency and accountability is universal and meaningful connectivity.
 The digital divide, which leaves 2.6 billion people unconnected, can undermine efforts towards achieving SDG 16.
-It's crucial to address this gap and ensure that all individuals have access to digital resources for information, communication, and participation in digital society22.
-In many cases, activists, including environmental activists, exercising their legally recognized rights of access to information and related rights to participate in public decision making are subjected to harassment and unlawful arrests.
+It's crucial to address this gap and ensure that all individuals have access to digital resources for information,